webino/Webino/docs/source/guide/console.rst

 Tags
 ----

-Applying a color/background color/format to just part of an output.
+Applying a foreground/background color and format with tags, to just part of an output.

 .. code-block:: php